LuisNavarroSanchez/QY/README.md

 ### Installation:
 Download the folder containing all the scripts.
 Locate on it in the terminal and launch main.sh (sh main.sh -h, for usage details).
+Remember to check that you have execution permission on delete.sh, files.sh, main.sh, move.sh and shiny.sh before launching the program.